niplav/site/considerations_on_cryonics.md

 Considerations on Cryonics
 ==========================

-Many would-be cryonicists cryocrastinate <!--TODO: link for the use of the word-->, i.e they put off signing up for cryonics until a later point in their life.
+Many would-be cryonicists cryocrastinate<!--TODO: link for the use of the word-->, i.e they put off signing up for cryonics until a later point in their life.
 This has often been explained by the fact that signing up for cryonics requires high conscientiousness<!--TODO: source for this-->
 and can be easily put off to another point in life.
-However, it hasn't yet been explored whether this procrastination might not be rational:
-Many cryonics organisations have high membership fees, which might be avoided by waiting.
+However, it hasn't yet been explored whether this procrastination might be rational: Many cryonics organisations have high membership fees, which might be avoided by waiting.

 To find this out, I present a point-estimate model of whether (and if yes, when) to sign up for cryonics.
 The model is written in Lua.<!--TODO: link-->